iterative/dvc.org/static/docs/commands-reference/pipeline_show.md

 # show

-Show stages in a pipeline that lead to the specified stage.
-By default it lists DVC-files (`.dvc` files).
-There are `-c` or `-o` options to list or visualize a pipeline commands or data files flow instead.
+Show [stages](/doc/commands-reference/run) in a pipeline that lead to the specified stage.
+By default it lists DVC-files (`.dvc` file extension).

+The `-c` and `-o` options allow to list or visualize a pipeline commands or data files flow instead.

 ## Synopsis